Eric-Chng/HHS-library-app/README.md

 View the most recent ReadMe with image-filled installation instructions: https://github.com/Eric-Cf/MAD-2018/wiki

-This app is designed to provide a mobile interface that works alongside a stable backend database structure to provide users with information about available books, their holds, and their checkouts.
-Additionally, it implements a scanner API to allow users to checkout books with their phone cameras.
+The Homestead High School Library App is designed to provide a mobile interface that works alongside a stable backend database structure to provide users with information about available books, their holds, and their checkouts.
+Additionally, it implements a scanner that connects to web APIs in order to allow users to discover and hold books with their phone cameras.
 The app was developed in conjunction with Homestead High School's library to ensure our app would be useful in a real world situation.

+This application was programmed entirely in Apple's Swift language.

 ## Getting Started

 Download Xcode to run the testing environment.
 You can view the code, but you need a developer account to sign the instance to run on your computer.
 Alternatively, you can download the app off of "TestFlight" onto your phone to run the app on your phone.

 ### Prerequisites